- Who We Serve

 Plus, you’ll get a more accurate picture of the features your application needs to be successful.
 For example, if you have a younger audience, like college students, you might assume that they’d be comfortable with video tutorials or gifs to guide them.
 But when you talk to potential applicants, you might find they’d rather have the option of a live chat, email or phone number.

 No more obstacles.
 Only opportunity.
-Make these ten changes to your application and watch the quality of your applicants soar - and the headaches of managing the process disappear!
+Make these nine changes to your application and watch the quality of your applicants soar - and the headaches of managing the process disappear!